metarank/metarank/doc/integrations/snowplow.md

 Snowflake, S3, etc.), but to access both live and historical enriched event data, Metarank needs an access to:
 * Enriched event stream
-* Historical enriched stream dumps done with S3 loader
+* Historical enriched stream dumps done with S3 Loader

+**At the moment Metarank supports loading historical events only from S3 Loader.**

 ### Realtime events from AWS Kinesis